SQream/sqream_docs/reference/cli/sqream_sql.rst

 Linux Sqream SQL
 ************************

-SQream DB comes with a built-in client for executing SQL statements either interactively or from the command-line.
+SQreamDB comes with a built-in client for executing SQL statements either interactively or from the command-line.

 This page serves as a reference for the options and parameters.
 Learn more about using SQream DB SQL with the CLI by visiting the :ref:`first_steps` tutorial.